SauntValerian/stargazer-colloquium/Readme.md

 Upload all the other files into your child theme, again ignoring style.css and functions.php (unless you are not already using a functions.php, then the file here can be included, otherwise follow the direction above).

-The files you upload should include the following:
+The files you upload should at least include the following:
 * screenshot.png
 * bbpress.php
 * The bbpress folder with all template files included